Cuomo to Endorse NY Mobile Sports Betting in Policy Proposals

 New York Gov. Andrew Cuomo is finally all in.

-The 2021 New York State Assembly and Senate legislative session opened Wednesday and Cuomo will make sports betting a central part of his policy proposals in a much-anticipated State of the State address on Monday, according to the New York Daily News.
+The 2021 New York State Assembly and Senate legislative session opened Wednesday and Cuomo will make legal online sports betting NY a central part of his policy proposals in a much-anticipated State of the State address on Monday, according to the New York Daily News.

 Mobile sports betting will be one part of the governor’s efforts to lessen the financial impacts of the current COVID-19 crisis, the report said.